 What are UTM Parameters?

-UTM (Urchin Tracking Module) parameters are snippets of text added to the end of a URL to track the effectiveness of online marketing campaigns across traffic sources.
+UTM parameters are snippets of text added to the end of a URL to track the effectiveness of online marketing campaigns across traffic sources.

 They help in identifying how visitors arrive at a website, providing valuable data on campaign performance and return on investment.